Gas cylinder blast: Rajasthan govt raises compensation for kin of deceased to Rs 5 lakh | Law-Order

 Gehlot earlier announced a compensation of Rs 2 lakh from the chief minister's relief fund, which has now been increased to Rs 5 lakh.

-Gehlot also instructed officials to give employment on contractual basis to the families of the victims.
+The chief minister also instructed officials to give employment on contractual basis to the families of the deceased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)